phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

 If provided the LwIP server has not already been running, and on MMU architectures either using the `exec` command or directly in `psh` command prompt.

-Once the `phoenix-rtos-lwip` server has started, you can make sure by issuing the command `ps`, which should show that the `lwip` with the correct arguments is already running, in the example figure below you can see that the baud rate 460800 was used.
+Once the `feniks-rtos-lwip` server has started, you can make sure by issuing the command `ps`, which should show that the `lwip` with the correct arguments is already running, in the example figure below you can see that the baud rate 460800 was used.